 Mossberg Patriot Predator

 Pairing nicely with the Vortex scope is the Mossberg Patriot Predator chambered in 7mm PRC.
 This rifle offers impressive accuracy potential at a budget-friendly price.
-The 24-inch fluted barrel features a 1:8 twist rate, perfect for stabilizing the heavy-for-caliber bullets the 7mm PRC likes to push.
+The 24-inch fluted barrel features a 1:8 twist rate, perfect for stabilizing the heavy-for-caliber bullets the 7mm PRC likes to push and threaded at the end so it is suppressor-ready.
 The version I tested was the upgraded version with a TrueTimber Strata camouflaged stock with complementing Patriot Brown Cerakote metal finish.

 One standout feature is the user-adjustable LBA (Lightning Bolt Action) trigger.
 You can easily fine-tune the pull weight from 2 to 7 pounds without taking the action out of the stock.
 I measured the trigger pull weight on this rifle out of the box at just under 3 pounds, crisp and clean with no noticeable creep.